 The Committee on Sustainability (COS) seeks applications and proposals for Green Fee Summer Research Grants.
 Grants are open to all continuing students of the College: undergraduate, graduate and professional students.
-Four awards will be made in amounts up to $5,000 each ($3,500 stipend and up to $1500 in research support), plus housing on the Williamsburg campus.
+Three awards will be made in amounts up to $5,000 each ($3,500 stipend and up to $1500 in research support), plus housing on the Williamsburg campus.
 An additional $250 will be awarded to the student's advisor in recognition of the advisor's contributions.
-The deadline for applications for 2016 Summer Research Grants has been extended to Friday, April 1st at 5:00 PM.
+The deadline for applications for Summer Research Grants is Tuesday, FEBRUARY 27, 2018, at 5:00 PM.

 The Green Fee Summer Research Grants support a student’s close collaboration with William and Mary faculty and/or staff in researching sustainability related issues.
 The grant is intended to provide the student with an opportunity to conduct creative research while advancing the College’s goals of sustainability.
 The nature of the student’s research experience will vary considerably from one project to another; however, in all cases it is crucial that the student’s role go significantly beyond mechanical tasks such as data entry, photocopying, or library errands, though it may, of course, include tasks of this nature.
 The grant is meant to be a full-time committment (8 weeks at 40 hours per week).
 Students must disclose any other summer committments that may impact ability to fulfill the requirements of the Summer Research Grant.